Roasted Tomato, Garlic and Onion Marinara

-My wonderful neighbor gave me a huge amount of tomatoes fresh from his garden (thank you Jack).
+My wonderful neighbor gave me a huge amount of tomatoes fresh from his garden (thank you, Jack).
 I was so excited because I absolutely love tomatoes.
-I have been wanting to make a roasted marinara sauce and decided this was the perfect time.
-I skinned the tomatoes and threw them in the oven with some garlic, onions, seasonings and roasted them until tender, sweet and juicy.
+I have been wanting to make a roasted marinara sauce and decided this was a perfect time.
+I skinned the tomatoes and threw them in the oven with some garlic, onions, and seasonings, and roasted them until tender, sweet and juicy.
 I then pureed the mixture along with some crushed tomatoes and simmered for 3-4 hours.
 I added fresh herbs right before serving.
 This was the most delicious marinara I have ever had.
-Roasting the onions, tomatoes and garlic sweetened the flavor of them and made the sauce taste wonderful.
+Roasting the onions, tomatoes and garlic sweetened their flavor of them and made the sauce taste wonderful.
 I served it over spaghetti and my children dug in – two helpings each.
 My husband and I both really enjoyed it too.
 A wonderful and healthy meal.

 - 5-6 tomatoes (fresh from the garden if you can)

 - 1/2 sweet yellow onion, diced into chunks